 I am an Associate Professor at Leeds University Business School, a Chartered Psychologist and an Associate Fellow of the British Psychological Society.
-My research centres on how people interact with their environments, the impact of different office designs and how businesses engage in CSR, particularly to address sustainability and modern slavery.
+My research centres on how people interact with their environments, office design and future workplaces and how businesses engage in CSR, particularly to address sustainability and modern slavery.
 I believe that psychology offers valuable tools to help approach these and many other business problems.
 Socio-technical systems thinking underpins much of my research.

 I have published my research in international journals and high quality edited books.
 I have won international, national and university awards for my work.
 Most notably being awarded the 2010 US Academy of Management Making Connections award recognising contributions that cross-disciplinary, international and practitioner academic divides.

 I am an Expert Member of the UK Ministry of Defence Research Ethics Committee (https://www.gov.uk/government/groups/ministry-of-defence-research-ethics-committees) and a Member of the British Psychological Society’s Ethics Committe.
-I am also the Chair of the AREA Faculty Research Ethics Committee (covering Social Sciences, Business and Environment).
+I am also the Chair of the Faculty Research Ethics Committee for the three faculties of Business, Environment and Social Sciences.

-I am involved in teaching relating to Corporate Social Responsibility and Socio-Technical Systems.
+I am involved in teaching relating to Corporate Social Responsibility (CSR) and Socio-Technical Systems.
 I supervise dissertations and a number of PhD students.
 I have guest lectured at the University of Sheffield, UK and University of Fortaleza, Brazil.